Autism at What Age is it Diagnosed: A Comprehensive Guide

 Age of Reliable Diagnosis

-Additionally, the insights provided by experts like Sir Simon Baron-Cohen, who has extensively contributed to the understanding of individuals with autism through peer-reviewed research and literature, emphasize the spectrum of functionality among these individuals and the importance of nuanced communication and tailored intervention strategies based on each person's unique needs.
+Additionally, the insights provided by experts like Sir Simon Baron-Cohen, who has extensively contributed to the understanding of individuals with autism through peer-reviewed research and literature, emphasize the spectrum of functionality among these individuals and the and tailored intervention strategies based on each person's unique needs.
 The combined effort of researchers and healthcare professionals is directed towards a future where the landscape of autism diagnosis and treatment becomes more precise, inclusive, and supportive for all affected individuals globally.

 Proportional distribution of age of diagnosis for Autism Spectrum Disorder (ASD)